pterodactyl-installer/pis-bot/README.md

 `git clone` the repository.
 Run `npm install`.

 ## Configuration
-Commands and triggers are defined in `triggers.json`.
+Commands and keywords are defined in `triggers.json`.
 Bot token is defined in `auth.json`.

 ## Running
 One-time start: `node index.js`